Key Milestones

 Chair:

+ACGM is a platform for central bank governors of the 11 AMS.
+ACGM meets annually at the sidelines of AFMGM.
 The 21st ACGM was held in April 2025 in Kuala Lumpur, Malaysia.
-ACGM focuses on ABIF, capital account liberalisation, capital market development, financial inclusion, financial services liberalisation, and payment & settlement systems.
+ACGM focuses on the ASEAN Banking Integration Framework (ABIF), capital account liberalisation, capital market development, financial inclusion, financial services liberalisation, and payment & settlement systems.

 ASEAN Capital Markets Forum (ACMF)